With Wicked Forecast In Store, Delaware Valley Communities Moving Halloween

 Hammonton, N.J.: Trick-or-treating has been moved to Wednesday, Oct.
 30 from 5:30 p.m. to 8 pm.
 The Hammonton School District Halloween parade has also been moved to 1:45 p.m.
 Wednesday.

-Atlantic City, N.J.: Trunk or Treat is now scheduled for Wednesday, Oct.
-30 from 5 p.m. until 7 p.m.
+Atlantic City, N.J.: Trunk or Treat is still scheduled for Thursday, Oct.
+31 from 5 p.m. until 7 p.m.
+But will now be at the Surf Stadium Parking Lot, the Uptown School and at the Dr. Martin Luther King Jr. School

-ATTENTION!
-Trunk or Treat has been MOVED to TOMORROW for faulty weather!
-Wednesday, October 30th, from 5:00 PM – 7:00 PM.
-Please see attached flyer for more information.
-For any questions please the Mayor's Office @ (609) 347-5400 pic.twitter.com/LT1zSltJ4h

 Buena Vista Township, N.J.: Trick-or-treating postponed until Friday, Nov.
 1 from 4 p.m. to 6 p.m.